 Because Thanksgiving is the American holiday, we always serve American wines.

-If pour just one white wine and one red wine at Thanksgiving, that’s O.K.
+If you pour just one white wine and one red wine at Thanksgiving, that’s O.K.

 But for those who want to up their wine-pairing game, the folks at Cameron Hughes Wine (photo #3) have put together a Thanksgiving food and wine pairing guide and an explanation of their choices.